-Location/Property Description Company's ownership Poland Hilton Hotel First Hilton Hotel in Poland - a 4 star hotel with 314 luxury rooms, large conferencing facilities, 4,500 square meters Holmes Place health club and spa and casino and retail outlets.
+Location/Property Description Company's ownership Poland • Hilton Hotel First Hilton Hotel in Poland - a 4 star hotel with 314 luxury rooms, large conferencing facilities, 4,500 square meters Holmes Place health club and spa and casino and retail outlets.
 Location close to the central business district in Wola area of Warsaw.
 Platinum Towers 396 apartments in two towers; the residential development has been completed in the $3^{\rm rd}$ quarter of 2009 with two residential towers and a piazza.
 Location close to the central business district in Wola area of Warsaw.
-Platinum Towers - offices Land with zoning for an office scheme of class A office space planned over 42 floors.
-100% Galeria Platinum Towers (previously Properpol) Commercial area on the ground and first floors Platinum Towers with 1,842 square meters of gallery and 208 parking places almost fully let to tenants.
-100% Capital Art Apartments 708 apartments three stage development with Stage 1 completed in 4 th quarter 2008 with all apartments sold.
-Stage 2 with the construction of 300 apartments completed in 2009, out of which 288 were already sold.
-Stage 3 construction commenced in 4 th quarter 2012.
+Atlas Estates Tower (former name: Platinum Towers - offices) Land with zoning for an office/residential tower planned over 42 floors.
+100% Galeria Platinum Towers Commercial area on the ground and first floors Platinum Towers with 1,842 square meters of gallery and 208 parking places almost fully let to tenants.
+100% Capital Art Apartments 784 apartments four stage development with Stage 1 completed in 4 th quarter 2008 with all apartments sold.
+Stage 2 with the construction of 300 apartments completed in 2009, out of which 293 were already sold.
+Construction of stages 3 and 4 commenced in 4 th quarter 2012 and 3 rd quarter 2013.
 Location close to the central business district in Wola area of Warsaw.
-Apartamenty przy Krasińskiego (previously Zielono) Land with zoning and building permit for 303 apartments.
-The construction is in progress.
-Location in a residential area of Warsaw.
+Apartamenty przy Krasińskiego Residential project in Warsaw.
+The construction was completed in July 2013.
+The project released 303 apartments out of which 265 were sold till 31 December 2013.
 100% Millennium Tower 32,700 square meters of office and retail space in the central business district of Warsaw with 6,100 square meters of retail and 26,600 square meters of office space.
-100% Concept House (previously Cybernetyki 3,100 square meters plot of land zoned for 11,000 square meters and with building i) permit for residential development.
-The construction is in progress.
+100% Concept House The construction of this residential project was completed in April 2013.
 Location in Mokotow district close to the central business district of Warsaw.
-Sadowa project 6,550 square meters office building with 92% occupancy close to the city centre of Gdansk.
+As of 31 December 2013 only 39 apartments out of 160 apartments were still available for sale.
+Sadowa project 6,550 square meters office building with 99% occupancy close to the city centre of Gdansk.
 100% Kokoszki, Gdansk 431,591 square meters plot in Gdansk with zoning for construction of 125,000 square meters of mixed use development, situated on the outskirts of Gdansk.
 100% Hungary Ikarus Business Park 283,000 square meters plot with 110,000 square meters of built business space and 70,000 of currently lettable, located in the 16 th district, a suburban area of Budapest 100% Metropol Office Centre 7,600 square meters office building in the 13 th district of central Budapest.
 100% Atrium Homes Two phase development of 22,000 square meters of 456 apartments with 235 apartments in phase 1 with building permits, located in the 13 th district in central Budapest.
-100% Ligetvaros Centre 6,300 square meters of office/retail space with rights to build extra 6,400 square meters, located in the 7 th district, a central district in Budapest.
-100% Varosliget Centre 12,000 square meters plot in the 7^{th} district in central Budapest, with zoning for a mixed use development of 31,000 gross square meters.
+Ligetvaros Centre 6,300 square meters of office/retail space with rights to build extra 6,400 square meters, located in the 7 th district, a central district in Budapest.
+100% Varosliget Centre 12,000 square meters plot in the 7 th district in central Budapest, with zoning for a mixed use development of 31,000 gross square meters.
 100%